itsanup1/KrishiSetu/README.md

 | 9 | Deployment (backend, frontend, DB), end-to-end testing, bug fixing |
 | 10 | Buffer week — testing, report writing, demo rehearsal |

-Recommended split: two members lean backend (Spring Boot/PostgreSQL), two lean frontend (React) — but everyone should touch both at least once, since the whole team is learning from scratch and knowledge silos will hurt if one person is absent near the deadline.

 ## 14. Testing